-In applying, the two participants in the participant pair must explain why it is a good partnership.
+The two participants in the participant pair will apply individually, but must confirm their participant pair partner on their application and explain why it is a good partnership.
 Thus, participant pairs must have agreed in advance about their ‘twinned’ applications.

 Please note: Applications that do not identify a participant partner will not be considered.
 Therefore, it is highly recommended to find a partner co-applicant BEFORE applying.

 Commitment to attend all days of the course is expected from both members of the selected pairs.
 Therefore, if one member of the pair will not be able to commit to attend the whole workshop, this will automatically disqualify the other component of the pair.

 Alumni of the course will join a global network of young leaders and innovators reaching across borders to address societal challenges and become agents of change in their countries and sectors.

 APPLICATION AND SELECTION PROCESS

 - Twin Applications must be submitted online as follows: